sormy/css-url-rewriter/README.md

 ## TODO ##

-- Add source maps support via `source-map` npm package
+- By default this rewriter modify code only inside line, so it has low resolution source map but high resolution source map could be added with `source-map` npm package.

 ## Installation ##